FATelarico/ctv-blockmodeling/ctv-NetworkAnalysis.md

 - `r pkg("aniSNA")` allows to obtain network structures from animal GPS telemetry observations and statistically analyse them to assess their adequacy for social network analysis.
 Methods include pre-network data permutations, bootstrapping techniques to obtain confidence intervals for global and node-level network metrics, and correlation and regression analysis of the local network metrics.

-- `r pkg("assocInd")` implements several new association indices that can control for various types of errors.
-Also includes existing association indices and functions for simulating the effects of different rates of error on estimates of association strength between individuals using each method.
+- `r pkg("asnipe")` implements several tools that are used in animal social network analysis to cluster, and generate networks, perform permutation tests, calculate association rates, and performe multiple regression analysis.

 - `r pkg("ATNr")` estimates _allometric trophic models_ (ATN) for the species biomasses in dynamic food-webs and allows to generate synthetic networks.
 It also provides access to the ODE solver deSolve.